zysxmu/zysxmu.github.io/_pages/about.md

 - Network compression and acceleration
 - Efficient low-level model

-If you have any question about our papers/projects or any interests in these research subject, be free to contact me: zhongyunshan@stu.xmu.edu.cn
+If you have any question about our papers/projects or any interests in these research subjects, be free to contact me: zhongyunshan@stu.xmu.edu.cn